When are the lessons?

 Registration fees are due by the first day of lessons.
 We accept Interac e-Transfer (sent to firstname.lastname@example.org).
 Detailed instructions are sent to those registered for a session before the first lesson.

 Who are the instructors?

 Instructors are all volunteer Laurentian University students who have been put through a three-step screening and training process.

 Is there a lifeguard on duty?

-Two-three fully qualified, paid lifeguards, employed directly by the Laurentian pool are always on duty during lessons.
+Three-three fully qualified, paid lifeguards, employed directly by the Laurentian pool are always on duty during lessons.

 My child is feeling sick and cannot come to lessons, should I let you know?

 Yes!
-It is very important that parents alert us in a timely manner if their child is not coming to lessons or if their child will be arriving late.
+It is very important that parents alert us by email in a timely manner if their child is not coming to lessons or if their child will be arriving late.
 This allows us to give due notification to their instructor, preventing the instructor from arriving to the pool without a child to teach.
 We need the collaboration of all parents involved to help us retain all of our wonderful volunteers.

 Do you offer lessons during the summer?

 We have a Spring session that runs from May-June.
 There are no lessons during July-August.